ms-iot/content/en-US/win10/samples/arduino-wiring/RGBPixel.md

 {% include VerifiedVersion.md %}

-Learn how to deploy an Arduino Wiring sketch on Raspberry Pi 2 or Minnowboard Max to control an RGB Pixel Strip.
+Learn how to deploy an Arduino Wiring sketch on Raspberry Pi 2 and 3 or Minnowboard Max to control an RGB Pixel Strip.

 ![]({{site.baseurl}}/images/RGBPixel.jpg){:width="400"}